• Skip to primary navigation

 Step 1: Cover a flat surface with parchment paper.
 This will give your pasta a nice spot to dry!

-parchment paper on tray
+Parchment paper on tray to hold dyed pasta.

 Step 2: Pour uncooked pasta into a plastic Ziploc bag.
 Add 1 teaspoon of white vinegar and a few drops of food coloring.